chiumax/discord-meguBot/README.md

 11. Invite your bot to discord using this link: https://discordapi.com/permissions.html NOTE: Make sure you copy your client ID which can be found under `general information` where you got your token.
 12. Navigate to the directory in your ubuntu terminal and run `node src/index.js`
 13. If a season three of Konosuba does come out, make sure to run the python script to update the current list of Megumin quotes.
 A chrome window will open since I'm a beginner and I don't know much about webscraping. **Make sure you have chrome installed on your computer**

+13.5.
+The owner of the anime character database recently hooked me up with this: https://www.animecharactersdatabase.com/api.php?srt_lines=1&cid=75490 .
+If anyone wants to, they can implement this to the script rather than web scraping.
 ## Screenshots
 ![](https://github.com/dumblole/discord-meguBot/blob/master/readme-imgs/terminal.PNG)
 ![](https://github.com/dumblole/discord-meguBot/blob/master/readme-imgs/help.PNG)